 Basics About Jupiter as a Ruling Planet

 Jupiter is the largest planet in our solar system.
 In Western astrology, it traditionally ruled both Sagittarius and Pisces.
 In modern astrology, however, Jupiter only rules Sagittarius, and Neptune rules Pisces.
 This article will look at how Jupiter’s influence works for both signs.

 The giant planet is associated with luck, optimism, and positivity.
 The planet is about abundance, expansion, influence, and wealth.

 Characteristics of Signs Ruled by Jupiter

 - Sagittarius is the mutable fire sign.
 It comes at the end of autumn.
-Sagittarius is known for wild, unpredictable energy.
+Sagittarius is known for its wild, unpredictable energy.
 Sagittarius types tend to have commitment issues.
 They want to be free and go wherever they please.
 This fire sign is known as the risk taker.
 They'll try edgy things like gambling.
 Sagittarius types are funny, jovial, lucky, and smart.

 - Pisces is the mutable water sign.
 It comes at the end of winter.
 Pisces is known for her empathetic and wise qualities.
 She can pair up with anyone in the zodiac with ease.
 Pisces types are searching for true love.
 This sign is wise—it's the last sign of the zodiac and understands all the signs that were born before it.
 Pisces is kind, imaginative, dreamy, considerate, intelligent, and moody.

 Those who are ruled by Jupiter can see the bigger picture.
 They crave purpose and meaning in their lives.
 They're often drawn to humanitarian causes and philosophical ideas.
 When they can address their big vision in a tangible way, success will likely follow.

 Jupiter was considered the king of the gods in Roman religion.
 His power was immense; his choices could influence a vast number of mortals.